raygj/vault-content/use-cases/db-dynamic-creds_vault-clustered/README.md

 - list active creds in each Vault Cluster

-- ask Vault primary for DB creds managed by Primary, using token from primary
+- ask Vault Primary for DB creds managed by Primary, using token from Primary

 ```